Have You Been Assessed A Return Preparer Penalty?

 How Do I Contact Your Firm To Learn More?

-Call us at 818-224-7935 to schedule a free, confidential attorney consultation.
-During your consultation, you will meet directly with lawyer and CPA Rob Leonard, who will provide you with customized advice based on your specific circumstances.
+Call us at 818-485-2115 to schedule a free, confidential attorney consultation.
+During your consultation, you will meet directly with lawyer and CPA (inactive) Rob Leonard, who will provide you with customized advice based on your specific circumstances.
 We represent clients located in Woodland Hills, Los Angeles and the San Fernando Valley, as well as in other parts of California and throughout the nation.